Oracking/focus_scraper/littlesoup/readme.md

 can get exact matches with exact_class.

-You can get the parent of any tag with the parent attribute and the text it contains with the text attribute
+You can get the parent of any tag with the parent attribute and the text it contains with the string attribute

 ```
 >>> div = lsoup.find('div', {'class': 'list-item', 'href': 'some_link'})